nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Clearing all entries : `reset`, followed by `reset confirm`

-Clears all your entries from the address book.
+Clears all your fosterer entries from the address book.

 Format: `reset`, followed by `reset confirm`